-Turning your investment into "investment property" offers a two-fold advantage: generate income now by converting personal use property to a qualified rental and be eligible for capital gains tax savings in the not-so-distant future!
+Planning ahead is crucial.
+Turning your investment into "investment property" offers a two-fold advantage: generate income now by converting personal use property to a qualified rental and be eligible for capital gains and depreciation recapture tax savings in the not-so-distant future!

-Patricia Flowers is assistant vice president for Investment Property Exchange Services, Inc., Boston.
+Patricia Flowers is vice president for Investment Property Exchange Services, Inc. (IPX1031), Boston, Mass.